The Ponderings of Yaj Ekim

 That source prior, even,

-To that which many call god.
+To that which many call God.

 184

-What a burden any history, any memory, is
+What a millstone any history, any memory,

 To unfurling freely in the unfolding moment.